afunnydev/harnois/content/singles/appointment-in-progress.md

 title: "EZKit | Thanks for your time"
 description: >-
   Thank you for your interest in our EZKit product
-slug: thank-you
+slug: appointment-in-progress
 layout: merci
 image:
 noindex: true
 ---

-Thank you for contacting the EzKit<sup>TM</sup> team of experts!
+Thank you for reaching out to the EzKit<sup>TM</sup> team of experts!

+We will get back to you very soon to set up a time and place to meet.
 We strive to  respond to all messages quickly.

 Our head office hours are Monday to Friday from 8am to 5pm EST.

 Best,

 The EzKit<sup>TM</sup> team

 [Back to home page](/)